stiverthijmen163/DC2-Group-15/README.md

 ## Starting Jupyter Lab (Optional if you would like to use notebooks!
 Not useful when you work with .py files, use VS code or Pycharm instead)
 1. Open Anaconda and launch Jupyter Lab
-2. When Jupyter Lab is launches, nagivate the the cloned project
+2. When Jupyter Lab is launches, nagivate to the cloned project

 ## Pusing from Jupyter Lab when no new files are added*
 1. Start a new terminal session inside Jupyter Lab (new launcher tab, next to your python tab)